-1:15 "Some indeed preach Christ even of envy and strife..."
-There were preachers who were true followers of Christ.
-They were not the Judaizers, the false preachers who sometimes followed and opposed Paul.
+1:15 Some Indeed preach Christ even of envy and strife...- They were not the Judaizers, the false preachers who sometimes followed and opposed Paul.
 These were genuine preachers who were ministers in and around the metropolis of Rome.
 Instead of supporting him, they were speaking out against him, hoping to silence his influence and to get rid of him.
 Sadly, anything we do religiously can be perverted from God-service to self-service.
 Envy and stripe were low motives for preaching the gospel.
-On account of their jealously of Paul, they sought to undermine his influence.
+On account of their jealousy of Paul, they sought to undermine his influence.
 "Strife" means rivalry, contention, wrangling.
 These men were motivated by these things.
-They had the right message, but the wrong motive.
+However, their message with wrong motives could not help the circumstances.

-1:15b "...and some also of good will."
+1:15b ...and some also of good will.
 Well, there were those brethren who found pleasure and satisfaction in Paul's work.
 Therefore, they had the right message and the right motive.

-1:16 "The one preach Christ of contention, not sincerely, supposing to add affliction to my bonds."
-The word "contention" (Gr eritheria) means self-seeking, the desire to put one's self forward, selfish ambition, a partisan and factious spirit.
+1:16 The one preach Christ of contention, not sincerely, supposing to add affliction to my bonds.
+So, there were a group that that preached Christ with a spirit of rivalry; contention.
+The word "contention" (Gr eritheria) means discord; argumentative; combative; strife; self-seeking, the desire to put one's self forward with a factious spirit.
 Their motives were of rivalry and ambition.
 Their purpose was to stir up vexation for Paul and to exaggerate his sufferings.

 Their purpose was to triumph over Paul, not to triumph over pagans.
-They were concerned about promoting a sect, not saving souls.
+They were concerned about promoting a Theorem 1.
+The second second

-1:17 "But the other of love, knowing that I am set for the defence of the gospel."
+1:17 But the other of love, knowing that I am set for the defence of the gospel.
 However, not all preachers throughout Rome opposed Paul.
 Some were preaching out of love, and they were encouraging their members to show their love for Paul by visiting and supporting him in his ministry of proclaiming Christ.
-The word set (Gr keimal) means appointed, placed, destined.
+The word "set" (Gr keimal) means appointed, placed, and destined.
 We see in these last two verses two types of preachers.

-- 1. They differ in their hearts: in one contention rules, and in the other love reigns. - 2.
-They differ in spirit: in one there is envy and strife, in the other good will. - 3.
-They differ in the source of their strength: in one there is merely the love of party, in the other there is confidence in the Lord. - 4.
-They differ in their aim: in one the aim is to advance a branch of the church; in the other the aim is to advance the cause of Christ. - 5.
-They differ in conviction: one aims to add afflictions to Paul; the other know that Paul is set for the defense of the gospel.
+- 1. They differ in their hearts: in one contention rules and in the other love reigns. - 2.
+They differ in spirit: in one there is envy and strife; in the other good will.

+- 3. They differ in the source of their strength: in one there is the ruling of the religious sect; party; in the other there is confidence in the Lord. - 4.
+They differ in their aim: in one the aim was of rivalry and ambition; in the other the aim is to advance the cause of Christ. - 5.
+They differ in conviction: one aims to add afflictions to Paul; the other knows that Paul is set for the defense of the gospel.